SirDifferential/minimal_curling/README.md

-Small program to for using libcurl to download a file and display download progress
+Small program for using libcurl to download a file and display download progress

 ### Compiling